Omkar0301/node-microservices/README.md

 3. **Process manager** - Use PM2 for process management
 4. **Reverse proxy** - Use Nginx or similar for load balancing
 5. **SSL/TLS** - Enable HTTPS

-## 📞 Support

-For questions or issues, please create an issue in the repository or refer to the documentation.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.